Congratulations, blog fans! We’ve made it to the end (well almost, you have to read this one first).

 This way, the bank can monitor what it’s eating and what it’s already eaten; it applies equally to measuring data already in the system and the new information the bank hoovers up each day.

-Lastly, these tools need to connect equally as easily with the banks data systems, because “rip and replace” is an extremely costly activity to get right and an even costlier one to get wrong.
+Lastly, these tools need to connect equally as easy with the bank’s data systems, because “rip and replace” is an extremely costly activity to get right and an even costlier one to get wrong.
 Fast plug-in connectivity also means that when plugged into a remediation loop, it sets up a natural virtuous circle that shores up and improves the bank’s data assets.

 For this and all our resolutions – whether exercising more, losing weight or eating more healthily – all that remains to achieve these in the near term is the classic final line from the bottom of any diet recommendation:

-If you’ve read something here that’s piqued your interest, even if it’s just in donuts, biscuits or The Crown, ping me and we’ll have a chat.
+If you’ve read something here that’s piqued your interest, even if it’s just in doughnuts, biscuits or The Crown, ping me and we’ll have a chat.